BASICS: Broad quality Assessment of Static point clouds In Compression Scenarios: Subjective quality assessment

 \subsection{Methodology}

+Subjective quality assessment of point cloud content can be broadly categorized as interactive and passive~\cite{valensize2023book_subj_obj_vv}.
+In the interactive paradigm, observers have the liberty to examine the point cloud from any desired point of view, often within the context of augmented reality or virtual reality applications.
+In contrast, the passive approach involves rendering point clouds in the form of a conventional video with a predetermined camera trajectory.
+Although both paradigms have their own advantages and drawbacks, there is no statistically significant difference between the subjective opinions collected with each approach~\cite{vioal2022interactiveVSpassive}.
+In order to minimize the variance between observer opinions and facilitate a more practical data collection through crowdsourcing, we opted for the passive approach~\cite{nehme2021crowdsourcingreliabilityMeshes}.

-Several methodologies can be found in the literature and recommendations for subjective quality assessment of traditional image and video sequences~\cite{itu2019recBT500}.
-Commonly used methodologies include, but not limited to: Absolute Category Rating (ACR), Double Stimulus Impairment Scale (DSIS) and Two-Alternative Forced Choice (2AFC) or Pairwise Comparison (PC).
-Several studies compared the accuracy and reliability of each methodologies for varying multimedia content.
-For traditional image and videos, Mantiuk et al. denote that the PC methodology tends to be more accurate due to straightforward experiment procedure and there is no statistically significant difference between ACR and DSIS methodology~\cite{mantiuk2012SubjMethodComp2D}.
-However, despite the simplicity of the task, PC methodology may require exponentially more comparisons and may become impractical with high number of test conditions~\cite{zerman2018pcCrosscontent}.
-On the other hand, the recent study by Nehme et al.~\cite{nehme2019SubjMethodComparison} suggests that the DSIS method is more accurate than ACR for 3D graphical content.
-It is suggested that, in ACR experiments, participants who are unfamiliar with the pristine models are not able to discriminate all type of distortions.
-DSIS methodology leads to a more accurate evaluation by presenting the reference and the distorted model prior to rating.
-Therefore, we utilized DSIS methodology with a side-by-side presentation as suggested by Nehme et al.~\cite{nehme2019SubjMethodComparison}.
+Several methodologies can be found in the literature and recommendations for subjective quality assessment of traditional image and video sequences~\cite{itu2019BT500}.
+Commonly employed methodologies include, but are not limited to, Absolute Category Rating (ACR), Double Stimulus Impairment Scale (DSIS), Two-Alternative Forced Choice (2AFC).
+Several studies compared the accuracy and reliability of each methodology for diverse types of multimedia content.
+In the realm of traditional images and videos, it is shown that the pair comparison methodology tends to be more accurate due to straightforward experiment procedure and there is no statistically significant difference between ACR and DSIS methodology~\cite{mantiuk2012SubjMethodComp2D}.
+However, it's worth noting that the pair comparison methodology may become impractical when dealing with a substantial number of test conditions due to the exponential increase in required comparisons~\cite{zerman2018pcCrosscontent}.
+On the other hand, the recent study by Nehme \textit{et al}.~\cite{nehme2019SubjMethodComparison} suggests that the DSIS method is more accurate than ACR for 3D graphical content.
+The rationale behind this assertion is that in ACR experiments, participants unfamiliar with the pristine models may struggle to discern various types of distortions.
+DSIS methodology enhances accuracy by presenting both the reference and the distorted model before the rating phase, allowing for a more informed evaluation.
+In line with these findings, we adopted the DSIS methodology with a side-by-side presentation format, as recommended by Nehme \textit{et al.} \cite{nehme2019SubjMethodComparison}.
+A screenshot depicting the stimuli presented to the participants is featured in \figref{fig:sample_test_screen}.